cancerberoSgx/javascript-sample-projects/gulp-browserify-sass-uglify/README.md

 javascript example project using the following technologies:

-gulp - browserify - watch - uglify - sass
+gulp - browserify - watch - uglify - sass - connect - livereload

+the browserify files are sepasrated into two: libs y src so the browserify of app code is faster

 #Use
     sudo npm install -g gulp #only one time